voostindie/markdown-curator/README.md

 ## TL;DR

 - This is a Java 17+ library and small application framework for processing directories of Markdown documents.
-- It is especially well suited for Obsidian vaults.
+- It is especially well suited for Obsidian vaults and iA Writer libraries.
 - It detects queries in the documents, runs them, and writes back the results.
 - As an application, it monitors and processes directories in the background.

 Okay, that probably doesn't tell you much.

-## Obsidian users: Ye be warned!

-If you're an Obsidian user, then note that most of the things this library does can also be achieved using plugins, like [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
-I do not like those kinds of plugins.
-I believe they defeat Obsidian's purpose.
-For me Obsidian is all about storing knowledge in *portable* Markdown files.
-Sprinkling those same files with code (queries) that only Obsidian with a specific plugin installed can understand is not the right idea, I think.

-With this library I have the best of both worlds: portable Markdown and "dynamic" content.
-Query output is embedded in the documents as Markdown content.
-As far as Obsidian concerns, this tool is not even there.

-On the other hand, Obsidian plugins are much easier to install and use.
-This library requires you to get your hands dirty with Java.
-You must build your own Java application.
-That's not for everyone.

-Shouldn't I have built this library as an Obsidian plugin itself?
-Maybe.
-Probably.
-But, I didn't.
-Why not?
-Because I'm sure my use of Markdown will outlive my use of Obsidian.
-Also, being able to change files in a vault with any editor *and* have this library still work in the background leads to fewer surprises.

 ## The 5-minute introduction

 This is a Java library and application framework that can spin up a daemon.
-This daemon can monitor one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults.
+This daemon can monitor one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults or [iA Writer](https://ia.net/writer) libraries.
 Based on changes happening in the directories, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.

 Here's an example of what you can write in a Markdown document: